KVSwap: Disk-aware KV Cache Offloading for Long-Context On-device Inference: Abstract

 \section{Abstract}

 Language models (LMs) underpin emerging mobile and embedded AI applications like meeting and video summarization and document analysis, which often require processing multiple long-context inputs.
 Running an LM locally on-device improves privacy, enables offline use, and reduces cost, but long-context inference quickly hits a \emph{memory capacity wall} as the key-value (KV) cache grows linearly with context length and batch size.
-We present \DesignName, a software framework to break this memory wall by offloading the KV cache to non-volatile secondary storage (disk). \SystemName leverages the observation that only a small, dynamically changing subset of KV entries is critical for generation.
-It stores the full cache on disk, uses a compact in-memory metadata to predict which entries to preload, overlaps computation with hardware-aware disk access, and orchestrates read patterns to match storage device characteristics.
-Our evaluation shows that across representative LMs and storage types, \DesignName delivers higher throughput under tight memory budgets while maintaining the generation quality when compared with existing KV cache offloading schemes.
+Existing KV-cache offloading schemes are designed to transfer cache data from GPU memory to CPU memory; however, they are not suitable for embedded and mobile systems, where the CPU and GPU (or NPU) typically share a unified memory and the non-volatile secondary storage (disk) offers limited I/O bandwidth.
+We present \DesignName, a software framework tailored for local devices that achieves high memory efficiency while effectively leveraging disk storage. \SystemName stores the full cache on disk, uses highly compact in-memory metadata to predict which entries to preload, overlaps computation with hardware-aware disk access, and orchestrates read patterns to match storage device characteristics.
+Our evaluation shows that across representative LMs and storage types, \DesignName delivers higher throughput under tight memory budgets while maintaining generation quality over existing KV cache offloading schemes.